 Day 3: Anavilhanas Archipelago

 Upon waking up, we are in the heart of the Anavilhanas River Archipelago - 100,000 hectares of islands and canals within the Rio Negro and a further 260,000 hectares of riverside forest.
 So, after breakfast, we take to the canoes to explore this stunning region of creeks, lagoons and river beaches.
+Under the shadow of a Macacarecuia tree, we swim with inflatable tubes in the refreshing waters of the Rio Negro.

 We then make a 2-hour guided trek through the rainforest, to spot and learn about the flora and fauna.

-Day 4: Anavilhanas - Manaus
+Day 4: Anavilhanas - Novo Airão - Manaus

-Next up is a city tour of Novo Airão, famous for its crafts, artisan workshops, shipyards and pink river dolphins.
+We return to civilization and a city tour of Novo Airão, famous for its crafts, artisan workshops, shipyards and pink river dolphins.

 - Please note that all cruise itineraries are subject to change due to seasonal weather conditions (and resultant variations in river and tributary water levels) affecting accessibility to locations.
 Thus navigation routes, times and excursions may need to be modified at the cruise captain’s discretion.